 - Preheat broiler.
 Slice baguette into 1/2 inch pieces.

-- Place slices on cookie sheet and cook under broiler until golden brown.
+- Place slices on cookie sheet and cook under broiler until golden brown, about 1-2 minutes.

 - Take baguette slices out of broiler and flip.